maksr51314/dataBindLib/README.md

 * **Valid HTML templates** - Write templates as a part of the HTML, in plain HTML
 * **View logic in JavaScript** - No crippled micro-template language, just plain JavaScript functions

 Transparency is compatible with IE9+, Chrome, Firefox, iOS, Android and other mobile browsers.
-Support for IE8 requires jQuery.

 [![browser support](https://ci.testling.com/leonidas/transparency.png)](https://ci.testling.com/leonidas/transparency)